 - Use bottled water or get a home water purifier if your tap water tastes of chlorine or other contaminants, or if you live in an area where the water is known or suspected to be contaminated.

-Start your free trial of Dr. Weil on Healthy Aging for more in-depth information on the anti-inflammatory diet, including over 300 anti-inflammatory recipes, eating and shopping guides, how-to cooking videos, an exclusive version of Dr. Weil's Anti-Inflammatory Food Pyramid and more!
+Start your free trial of Dr. Weil on Healthy Aging for more in-depth information on the anti-inflammatory diet, including over 300 recipes for anti-inflammatory foods, eating and shopping guides, how-to cooking videos, an exclusive version of Dr. Weil’s Anti-Inflammatory Food Pyramid and more!
 Visit today!